arpit6/Cadac-Drug-Suggestion/README.md

-# Cadac Drug Suggestion Project
+# Cadec Drug Suggestion Project

 This project aims to suggest drug names, diseases/symptoms, and adverse drug events (ADEs) in response to medical-related queries using Hugging Face large language models (LLMs).
 When relevant data is found, the results are returned in a structured JSON format and saved to a file for further use.